MJoergen/ym2151_old/Design_Notes.md

 converted to a fractional phase increment by scaling with the clock frequency of the module.

-The note frequency is interpreted as 1 phase pr second, and the clock frequency is cycles pr second, so the quotient gives the (fractional) number of phases pr clock cycle.
+The desired frequency corresponds to 1 phase pr second, and the clock frequency is cycles per second, so the quotient gives the (fractional) number of phases per clock cycle.

+There are 64 fractions in a semitone, and 12 semitones in an octave.
+Therefore there are 768 fractions in an octave, and each fraction increases the frequency by a factor of 2^(1/768) ~= 1.0009.

-Each semitone increases the frequency by a factor of 2^(1/12).
-The note A has a frequency of 440 Hz.
-Semitone number 0 corresponds to C#, which is 4 semitones above A.
+The note A4 has a frequency of 440 Hz.
+The first index is C#0, which is 4 semitones above, but 5 octaves lower than A4.
+So C#0 has a frequency of around 17.3 Hz.

-The above conversion is implementer in ROM, except that the Octave is not part of the input.
+The conversion from key value to fractional phase increment is based on a lookup table implemented in ROM.
+The input to this lookup table is the number of fractions above C#, disregarding the octave.
 This is because the Octave corresponds to multiples of 2, and this can be calculated using simple shifts.

+There are 768 fractions within an octave, so the address to this phase\_increment ROM should have 10 bits.
+The output of this ROM contains the fractional phase increment scaled up to an integer.
+It turns out that scaling with 2^29 yields distinct integers in the range 1116 to 2230.
+From this we get that the ROM should have 12 bits of output to accommodate values in this range.

+The total size of the ROM becomes 12\*2^10 = 12 kbits, which fits within one BRAM.

 ## Envelope Generator